harvardadvocate/main-website/src/pages/content/nothing.md

- She uses the stereo when she entertains to play elevator music, and when she was overcome with dramatic emotions, she blares Israeli dance music or smooth jazz or Santana over the speaker because she “really just *feels *like it*.” *My mother likes feelings.
+ She uses the stereo when she entertains or when she is overcome with dramatic emotions, because she “really just *feels* like it.”
+My mother likes feelings.

  The record player was always a bit of an enigma.
-Silent mostly, except for rare occasions when nostalgia overwhelmed my mother and she simply had to hear Pete Seeger’s *Abiyoyo *on vinyl.
+Silent mostly, except for rare occasions when nostalgia overwhelmed my mother and she simply had to hear Pete Seeger’s *Abiyoyo* on vinyl.
 Mostly, this strange plastic prism felt simply out of place.
-Older even older than the television in right cabinet I figured it couldn’t possibly live in the world of my neon green binder.
+Older even than the television in right cabinet I figured it couldn’t possibly live in the world of my neon green binder.
 In the way that JFK accents and hoop skirts are nice in movies but bizarre on modern-day street corners, I concluded that the record player fit inside a different time.